-Limits. - This chapter covers the St. Lawrence River, from the upstream limit of the Port of Québec to the upstream limit of the Port of Trois-Rivières.

-2 Coast. - From Cap-Rouge to Trois-Rivières, the shoreline is comparatively low and lightly wooded.
+- 1 Limits.
+This chapter covers the St. Lawrence River, from the upstream limit of the Port of Québec to the upstream limit of the Port of Trois-Rivières. - 2 Coast.
+From Cap-Rouge to Trois-Rivières, the shoreline is comparatively low and lightly wooded.
 The south shore remains steep-sloped from Saint-Nicolas to Rivière aux Orignaux, 4 miles south of Saint-Pierre-les-Becquets and progressively decreases in elevation as you move upriver and becoming low.
-The north shore remains steep-sloped from Cap-Rouge to Donnacona.

-Main Shipping Channel. - • Least depth: 10.7 m.
-Least width: 244 m. • Marked with buoys and leading lights.

-4 For information on the condition of the main shipping channel, mariners should regularly consult the website www.marinfo.gc.ca or contact a MCTS Centre through VHF.

-5 Maintained Depths. - The main shipping channel is dredged regularly and maintained to a depth of 10.7 m downstream from buoy D46 ($46^{\circ}33'N$, $72^{\circ}10'W$), upstream of Deschaillons-sur-Saint-Laurent.
-Between buoy D46 and buoy D77 ($46^{\circ}29'N$, $72^{\circ}14'W$), upstream of Batiscan, the channel is dredged to a depth of 11 m.
+The north shore remains steep-sloped from Cap-Rouge to Donnacona. - Main Shipping Channel. • Least depth: 10.7 m.
+Least width: 244 m.
+Marked with buoys and leading lights. - For information on the condition of the main shipping channel, mariners should regularly consult the website https://navigation-electronique.canada.ca/ or contact a MCTS Centre through VHF. - 5 Maintained Depths.
+The main shipping channel is dredged regularly and maintained to a depth of 10.7 m downstream from buoy D46 (46°33'N, 72°10'W), upstream of Deschaillons-sur-Saint-Laurent.
+Between buoy D46 and buoy D77 (46°29'N, 72°14'W), upstream of Batiscan, the channel is dredged to a depth of 11 m.
 Then, between buoy D77 and buoy M177, in the Port of Montréal, the channel is dredged to a depth of 11.3 m.
-However, a 7.5 m wide section, with a depth of 10.7 m, runs along the inside limits of each side of the channel between buoys D42 and PAT ($45^{\circ}39'N$, $73^{\circ}29'W$).
-For further information regarding the channel limits, see the chart.

-6 Mariners must comply with the under-keel clearance rules established by the St. Lawrence Seaway MCTS Centres.
-For further details, see Other references in the Appendix at the end of the booklet.
+However, a 7.5 m wide section, with a depth of 10.7 m, runs along the inside limits of each side of the channel between buoys D42 and PAT (45°39'N, 73°29'W).
+For further information regarding the channel limits, see the chart. - 6 Mariners must comply with the under-keel clearance rules established by the St. Lawrence Seaway MCTS Centres.
+For further details, see Other references in the Appendix at the end of the booklet. - 7 Guidelines for the circulation of large and long vessels are described in Notice C27A of the annual edition of Notices to Mariners.

-Caution. - During the winter, the light buoys are lifted and some of these are replaced with unlighted spar buoys.
-Refer to the radio broadcasts and/or written Notices to Shipping for the list of replaced buoys and their replacement dates.
+8 Caution. - During the winter, the light buoys are lifted and some of these are replaced with